In this section, you will explore the following questions:

 Most fungi and algae employ a life-cycle type in which the “body” of the organism—the ecologically important part of the life cycle—is haploid.
 The haploid cells that make up the tissues of the dominant multicellular stage are formed by mitosis.
 During sexual reproduction, specialized haploid cells from two individuals, designated the (+) and (−) mating types, join to form a diploid zygote.
 The zygote immediately undergoes meiosis to form four haploid cells called spores.
 Although haploid like the “parents,” these spores contain a new genetic combination from two parents.
 The spores can remain dormant for various time periods.
 Eventually, when conditions are conducive, the spores form multicellular haploid structures by many rounds of mitosis (Figure 11.9).

-- No, sexual mode of reproduction is the only mode of reproduction in fungi.
+- No, because the sexual mode of reproduction is the only mode of reproduction in fungi.

-- No, absence of minus mating types will disrupt functions in fungi.
+- No, because the absence of minus mating types will disrupt biological functions in fungi.

-- Yes, it will be able to reproduce asexually by the mitotic divisions of spores.
+- Yes, the fungus will be able to reproduce asexually by the mitotic divisions of spores.